tompazourek/Colourful/docs/topic-cct.md

 The results are unfortunately not too precise and sometimes you might end up with values outside of the expected range.

-### McCamy cubic approximation
+### Low-temperature CCT approximation equation

-To approximate CCT from chromaticity, Colourful currently uses cubic approximation method proposed by McCamy.
+To approximate CCT from chromaticity, Colourful currently uses low-temperature equation proposed by J. Hernández-Andrés, R. L. Lee, and J. Romero.
 The algorithm is described [here](https://en.wikipedia.org/wiki/Color_temperature#Approximation).

 Alternative methods aren't yet implemented (see [#74](https://github.com/tompazourek/Colourful/issues/74)).